You'll need to be logged in to view this page

 Sleeping Arrangements

-We've got 3 incredible campsites right next to Cyprus Lake.
+We've got 3 incredible campsites.
 Each campsite accommodates 6 people and allows a total of 3 tents.
-We're staying at sites 2, 4 and 6 at the Poplar campground.

 Washing facilities